rathneesh/he-dev/README.md

 2. _Use a sample integration_:

     This repo contains [sample integrations](sample_integrations) that showcase the use of Hubot Enterprise API bindings.
-You may point to the full path of one of those integrations (as in step 4).
+If you choose to do this you may continue to the following step (4).

 ## 4. Mount your HE integration source code